French submarine L'Espoir: Operations from Madagascar

 After completion of her repairs, L'Espoir got underway from Diego-Suarez on 30 March 1941 to escort the French cargo ship Ville de Verdun, which was on a voyage to Dakar, as far as Tamatave, which Ville de Verdun reached on 31 March 1941.
-L'Espoir was at sea agajn from 1 to 15 April 1941 to cover the arrival at Madagascar of four French cargo ships from French West Africa, then returned to Diego-Suarez.
+L'Espoir was at sea again from 1 to 15 April 1941 to cover the arrival at Madagascar of four French cargo ships from French West Africa, then returned to Diego-Suarez.

 On 22 April 1941, L'Espoir departed Diego-Suarez to carry out a simulated raid against Tamatave during the night of 22–23 April.
 The mock raid was successful and prompted a reorganization of Tamatave′s port defenses.

 L'Espoir next conducted an Indian Ocean cruise in which she called at Pointe des Galets on Réunion from 26 to 29 April 1941 before proceeding to Mauritius to reconnoiter Mauritius′s southern tip.
 While at sea, she received orders to come to the assistance of the French cargo ship Charles L. D., which had been captured between Réunion and Madagascar, but her efforts were unsuccessful.
 She then returned to Diego-Suarez.

 From 6 May to 11 June 1941, L'Espoir was on alert at Diego-Suarez, required to maintain readiness to get underway on six hours' notice.
 During this time, she also put to sea for escort duty from 11 to 13 May 1941.